EXCLUSIVE-Weakened by sanctions, Venezuela's PDVSA cedes oilfield operations to foreign firms

 FREE FALL

-Ramirez was the longest-serving minister in Chavez' cabinet, supervising Venezuela's oil industry for more than a decade, before clashing with Maduro.
+Ramirez was the longest-serving minister in Chavez's cabinet, supervising Venezuela's oil industry for more than a decade, before clashing with Maduro.

 Maduro accuses him and many other former executives of corruption.
 Ramirez said he and other PDVSA executives are victims of a political witch hunt.

-Venezuela produced 1.01 million bpd of crude from January through November 2019, according to data reported to OPEC.
+Venezuela produced 1.01 million barrels per day (bpd) of crude from January through November 2019, according to data reported to OPEC.
 Industry sources estimated it was at least 20% less.

-Oil exports, Venezuela's main source of export revenue, fell 32% to an annual average of 956,000 bpd through November, according to Refinitiv Eikon.
+Oil exports, Venezuela's main source of export revenue, fell 32% to an annual average of 956,000 barrels per day through November, according to Refinitiv Eikon.

 Ramirez blamed the collapse on Maduro's decision to place the military in charge of PDVSA.